At a glance

 How it works

 Before they start the program, students are screened to ensure they have the basic skills they need to succeed.
 There are 10 levels in the program.
 All students start at the same level and follow the same, scripted teaching plan.

 A typical session is one-on-one and lasts about one hour.
 Barton uses color-coded letter tiles to help students connect sounds with letters.
 Each lesson has 18 steps, and activities change about every five minutes.
 If a student can’t complete the eight steps within an hour, the lesson continues at the next session.

 Students are assessed at the end of each level.
 They don’t move on unless they show mastery of what they have been taught.
 It can take between two and four years of twice-weekly sessions for students to complete all 10 levels.

-The Barton Reading Program is expensive.
+The Barton System is expensive.
 But it can be bought used or sold once a student completes it.
 Barton provides unlimited support, regardless of whether the program is purchased new or used.

 Some parents can have great success using a highly structured program like Barton.
 But others might run into difficulties.
 Most parents don’t have enough knowledge to adjust the program to meet their child’s needs if it isn’t working.
 If your child gets frustrated or doesn’t seem to be making progress, it’s a good idea to talk to a professional.

 If you start using a program like Barton at home, it’s important to tell your child’s teacher.
 Talk about how the program fits in with the overall plan for your child’s reading and spelling instruction.
-Using two similar but different programs—one at school and one at home—can be very confusing to a child.
+Using two similar but different programs — one at school and one at home — can be confusing to a child.
 Especially a child who is already frustrated.